tsukuru-club/tsukuru-web/content/posts/moped-1.md

 # Deconstruction
 After reading *Zen and the Art of Motorcycle Maintenance*, I got caught up in the idealism of owning a two wheeled, motorized vehicle.
 Somehow, I thought it would be a good idea to take an old gas moped and convert it to electric.
 As a person who has ~~some~~ very minimal mechanical knowledge, it couldn't be too hard right?

 Thanks to Craig and his list, I was able to find a red colored ‘76 Puch Maxi who’s frame was in fairly good condition.
 The original lead-acid battery for the lights were gone and it hadn’t been run in five years, but it was cheap.

-The Maxi was produced throughout the 1970s and 80s, and became popular due to its fuel economy.
+The Puch Maxi was produced throughout the 1970s and 80s, and became popular due to its fuel economy.
 It is outfitted with a single cylinder, 50cc, two stroke engine.
 Earlier versions use a pedal start mechanism, while later ones have a kick start lever.
 When the engine is disengaged, it can be ridden like a bicycle.
 Which is cool in concept, but imagine having a 110 lb, or 50 kg, bike.
 It would be a nightmare to pedal.

 ![alt text](/images/IMG_3384.JPG)